(Last updated: 8 May 2017)

 I walk slowly around, looking at everything in the area before moving forward.
 I look on the ground in front of me before I step – every time without fail.
 Malayan pit vipers are common and have horrible bites.
 I don’t ever want a bite from that snake.
 I look at the trunks of palm trees and the whole way up.
 I look along the edges of things… rocks, sidewalks, where grass meets dirt, edges of puddles, ponds, streams.
 By walking and stopping I can listen closely for any movement.
 Movement of a lizard, skink, gecko, or anything, can also signal the presence of a snake following it, causing it to move.

 Some people enjoy looking in the trees.
-It is too detailed for me and I can only do it for a short while – an hour, before I find myself looking on the ground again.
+It is too detailed for me and I can only do it for a short while before I find myself looking on the ground again.
 I look primarily on the ground in areas with big trees.
-In areas with a lot of ground bushes I will look there too.
-Snakes scales show up well in the beam of the flashlight.
-At night many snakes that are active by day are sleeping at night in the branches of bushes with some cover.
+In areas with many ground bushes, I will look there too.
+Snake scales show up well in the beam of the headlamps.
+At night, many snakes that are active by day are sleeping in the branches of bushes with some cover.
 Some snakes (Ahaetulla prasina, Oriental Whip Snakes) are found sleeping on top of branches or leaves.
 Some of the larger day active snakes are easily seen in trees at night because they have such a big ventral area that reflects back.

 If it’s raining or has just rained, and the herping where I am isn’t very productive, I might jump in the car or on the motorbike and go drive the country roads to look for snakes.
 In Thailand this is very productive at night during or after rain.
 Why?
-The frogs are often found on the roads too – snakes follow them out there.
+Frogs, geckos, and skinks are often found on the roads too – snakes follow them.

 THAILAND SNAKE HERPING CAUTIONS

 I’ve not been bitten by any venomous snake in the ten years I’ve been catching them.
 I’ve never seen anyone get bitten.
-I am very careful about handling them, but really I handle them very little.
+I am very careful about handling them, but really I handle snakes very little.
 I will tail something, but I hold a venomous snake by the head only to show someone the fangs occasionally.
-There’s no reason to do it everytime, I’m not milking them, nor am I force-feeding them.
-I’ve noticed that the couple times I was nearly bitten I either did something stupid, or there was an accident which I couldn’t have predicted, which almost got me bitten.
+There’s no reason to do it every time, I’m not milking them, nor am I force-feeding them.
+I’ve noticed that the couple times I was nearly bitten, I either did something stupid, or there was an accident which I couldn’t have predicted, which almost got me bitten.